News / First-Year Breeder Mistakes (And How to Avoid T...

 Cutting Eggs Too Early

-The facts: Ball python eggs typically hatch between 52-60 days.
+Ball python eggs typically hatch between 52-60 days.
 Some take longer.
 Hatchlings can sit in a pipped egg for 24-48 hours before emerging.
 This is normal.
-They're absorbing yolk.
+They are absorbing yolk.

 The fix: Wait.
-If one egg pips and others don't, give it at least 24-48 hours.
-If you must cut, make a small slit, just enough to check viability.
-If the hatchling isn't ready, leave the egg mostly closed and let development continue.
-Many breeders don't cut at all and have excellent results.
+If one egg pips and others do not, give it at least 24-48 hours.
+If you must cut, make a small slit.
+If the hatchling is not ready, leave the egg mostly closed and let development continue.

 No Plan for Hatchlings